zahiar/terraform-provider-bitbucket/docs/resources/bitbucket_webhook.md

 # Resource: bitbucket_webhook
-Manage a webhook for a repository within BitBucket.
+Manage a webhook for a repository within Bitbucket.

 ## Example Usage
 ```hcl